On strictly output sensitive color frequency reporting: Introduction

 \cite{gupta2018ColoredSearchingSurvey} describe an $O(n^{1+\eps})$ space data structure that, given a set of $n$ points in $\R^d$, can report the $k$ distinct colors appearing in the query range in $O(\log n + k)$ time.
 Here, and throughout the rest of the paper $\eps > 0$ is an arbitrarily small constant.
 It is possible to adapt their approach, which is based on bootstrapping, to support frequency reporting queries as well.
 To achieve query time $O(\polylog n + k)$, we need at least $\Omega(n(\log n/\log\log n)^{d-1})$ space, as the lower bound for range reporting by \cite{chazelle1990ReportingLowerBound} applies (just assign each point a unique color), however, we are not aware of any near-linear-space structures that achieve strictly output sensitive query times.
 In particular, it is open whether one can achieve even a query time of $O(n^{0.99}+k)$ using near-linear space.

-In the more powerful word-RAM model, some recent progress has been made towards near linear space structures for points in $\R^2$. \cite{chan2020furtherResultsOnColoredRangeSearching} achieve query time $O(\frac{\log n}{\log\log n} + k \log\log n)$ using $O(n \log^{1+\eps} n)$ space using a recursive grid approach and several ``bit-tricks'' that allow them to sum the counts of multiple colors simultaneously. \cite{afshani2023rangeSummaryQueries} present a linear-space data structure for simplex color frequency reporting queries.
+In the more powerful word-RAM model, some recent progress has been made towards near linear space structures for points in $\R^2$. \cite{chan2020furtherResultsOnColoredRangeSearching} achieve query time $O\left(\frac{\log n}{\log\log n} + k \log\log n \right)$ using $O(n \log^{1+\eps} n)$ space.
+They use a recursive grid approach and several ``bit-tricks'', which allows them to sum the counts of multiple colors simultaneously. \cite{afshani2023rangeSummaryQueries} present a linear-space data structure for simplex color frequency reporting queries.
 They achieve query time $O(n^{1-1/d}+n^{1-1/d}\phi^{1/d}/w^\alpha)$, where $\alpha > 0$ is some constant and $w$ is the word size (which is typically $\Theta(\log n)$).
-Furthermore, they solve approximate color frequency counting with an \emph{additive} error $\eps n$ for dominance queries with $O(n)$ space and $O(\log n + \eps^{-1}n + k)$ query time.
+Furthermore, they solve approximate color frequency counting with an \emph{additive} error $\eps n$ for dominance queries with $O(n)$ space and $O\left(\log n + \eps^{-1}n + k \right)$ query time.

 In external memory with block size $B$, \cite{ganguly2019categorical} give a data structure of size $O(n)$ that answers \emph{constant-factor approximate} frequency reporting queries in $O(\log_B n + \log^* B + k/B)$ time (here, $\log^* B$ is the iterated logarithm of $B$, i.e. the smallest value $i$ for which $\log^{(i)} B = \log (\log^{(i-1)} B) \leq 2$ (and using that $\log^{(1)} B = \log B$)).
 In the pointer machine model, their techniques can be used to answer $(1+\eps)$-approximate frequency reporting queries using $O(n/\eps)$ space in $O(\log n + k)$ time.